A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: The Mining Profits in the Time Interval

+To compute the expected number of generating the main chains by the honest (resp. dishonest) mining pool, it is a key that state $\left( 0,0\right) $ is generated by either the honest mining pool or the dishonest mining pool.
+In this case, we write state $\left( 0,0\right) $ by the honest mining pool (resp. the dishonest mining pool) as an absorbing state $\Delta$ of the Markov process $\left\{ \left( I\left( t\right) ,J\left( t\right) \right) :t\geq0\right\} $.
+The case that state $\left( 0,0\right) $ by the honest mining pool is regarded as an absorbing state is illustrated in Figure 6; while the case that state $\left( 0,0\right) $ by the dishonest mining pool is regarded as an absorbing state is illustrated in Figure 7.

-In what follows we consider the two honest and dishonest mining processes under the initial probability vector $\omega$, and show that each of the two mining processes corresponds to a PH distribution of infinite size.
+In what follows we consider the honest and dishonest mining processes, both of which have a common initial probability vector $\pi=\left( \pi_{\widetilde {0}},\pi_{0},\pi_{1},\pi_{2},\pi_{3},\pi_{4},\pi_{5},\ldots\right) $ at time $0$, and show that each of their first passage times to the absorbing state $\Delta$ follows a PH distribution of infinite size, e,g., see Chapter 8 of Li \cite{Li:2010} and Chapter 2 of Neuts \cite{Neu:1981}.

 \textbf{(a) The honest mining pool}